filecoin-project/starling/README.md

-# starling
+# Project Starling
-Demo storage client for archival video data
+This is a work-in-progress repo for a simplified CLI interface to the Filecoin network, for the purpose of storing archival video data for long term preservation.